 Teaching Cultural Anthropology

-In 10 years of blogging, I’ve struggled a lot with which of the above three answers is most correct.
+In over 10 years of blogging, I’ve struggled a lot with which of the above three answers is most correct.
 I think I rather agree with Barron that in terms of teaching cultural anthropology, all the answers are correct.
 Some students are awakened through anthropology.
 Others are primed for backlash.
 But what worries me the most is simply providing a palliative of cultural relativism and “anthropology is more important than ever” without at least humbly pondering to what extent anthropology continues to feed liberal naïveté.